openethereum/openethereum.github.io/JSONRPC.md

 ### Transaction Responses
 Depending on the transaction type of transaction response object can be:
-- Legacy transaction is only transaction available before EIP-2718.
-It contain fields:
+- Legacy transaction, the only transaction available before EIP-2718.
+It contains fields:
     - `hash`:   `Hash` - 32 Bytes - hash of the transaction.
     - `nonce`:   `Quantity` - the number of transactions made by the sender prior to this one.
     - `blockHash`:   `Hash` - 32 Bytes - hash of the block where this transaction was in. `null` when its pending.